-Human skeletal muscles (the ones we can control voluntarily) are a highly metabolically active tissue.
+Human skeletal muscles (the ones we can control voluntarily) are highly metabolically active tissue.
 They help us regulate our blood sugar, and they keep our metabolism running at the optimal level.
-When we sit for too long, this metabolic core becomes stagnant; blood sugar gets a little bit out of control, we start feeling tired and sluggish.
+When we sit for too long, it may have a momentarily negative impact on our momentary blood circulation and blood sugar balance.

-Secondly, being sedentary reduces our daily metabolic rate (the number of calories burned per day).
-This means we burn fewer calories and store more as fat in the body.
-It is well known that unhealthy (non-lean mass) weight gain contributes to a variety of problems such as increased heart rate, blood pressure and poor blood sugar control.
+Sitting also means burning fewer calories than moving or standing and prolonged sitting can indeed contribute to weight gain.
+It is well known that unhealthy (non-lean mass) weight gain contributes to a variety of problems such as increased heart rate, blood pressure and poorer blood sugar control.

 The problem with acquiring more fat tissue is that this is NOT an idle tissue.
 It doesn’t just sit there.
 Fat is very highly metabolically active.
 All fat cells produce a variety of inflammatory molecules and hormones of their own that interact with our hormones.
 This is why being obese is so dangerous.
 It is not just the sheer mass per se but the fact that the body of an obese person is locked in a chronic state of high-grade inflammation that slowly destroys the body from the inside.

-And finally, prolonged sitting negatively impacts our brain health and our cognitive performance.
+And finally, prolonged sitting may negatively impact our brain health and our cognitive performance.
 Lack of physical activity reduces the production of Brain-Derived Neurotrophic Factor (BDNF).
 BDNF is an essential architect of our brain plasticity, helping us improve memory and brainpower.
-(I will discuss BDNF in another blog post, so stay tuned 😊)
+Here is the sole blog dedicated to this topic.

-· Exercising just twice a week reduced the risk of having any health complains nearly by double
+· Exercising just twice a week reduced the risk of having any health complaints nearly by double

 · Exercising 1-2 a week doubled self-perceived overall satisfaction with life